UbiquityRobotics/raspicam_node/README.md

 * `/set_camera_info`: Used to update calibration info for the camera.

 Parameters:

+* `topic_prefix` (string): The prefix to apply to every topic.
+By default the prefix is "~", which means the topics are private and start with the node name.
+If you change the prefix to "abc", every topic will start with "abc" instead of "raspicam_node" (or the node name you defined).
+This parameter can be seen as redundant with namespaces but it is there for backward compatibility.

 * `camera_frame_id` (tf frame): The frame identifier to associate the camera.